Project RAINBOW: Operational flights

 On 6 May 1957, Bissell reported to the President about the progress being made, saying that in operational missions, "the majority of incidents would go undetected."
 In July the first "dirty bird" arrived at an operational detachment.
 The first mission of a "Covered Wagon," as they were also known, took place on 21 July 1957.
 In all, there were nine flights of the treated aircraft.
 By May 1958, it had become apparent that the system was not effective, and its use ended.

 Follow-on

 By the fall of 1957, only months after the first deployment of a dirty bird, it had become obvious to Bissell and the scientific team that the treatments would only have a marginal effect on tracking, and that a new aircraft would be needed.
-By designing in anti-radar features from the beginning, it was hoped that the succeeding aircraft would escape detection.
+By designing anti-radar features from the beginning, it was hoped that the succeeding aircraft would escape detection.

 Conclusions

 Bissell and his Air Force assistant, Col. Jack Gibbs, had been in discussions with aircraft and materials manufacturers, as well as various laboratories in an effort to understand what materials and designs might succeed.
 On 4 December 1957, Bissell conducted a meeting at which the various techniques were summed up: